 The terms interference and obstruction are often misunderstood and confused by managers, coaches, and umpires alike.

-Using the current edition of “Make the Right Call: The Casebook of Little League Baseball and Softball,” examples of interference and obstruction illustrate and help to define the difference between these two judgement calls.
+Using the current edition of “Make the Right Call: The Casebook of Little League Baseball and Softball,” examples of interference and obstruction illustrate and help to define the difference between these two judgment calls.

 With a runner on first base, the batter hits a ground ball toward the second baseman.
 The batted ball strikes the runner from first base before it reaches the second baseman.